 Idris Davies School in Abertysswg was developed under Band A of the programme as a replacement for Abertysswg and Pontlottyn Primary Schools on land within the existing Rhymney Comprehensive School site.
-As well as the school, it also accommodates a nursery, Flying Start unit and integrated children's centre offering after-school and wraparound provision.
+As well as an all through 3 to 18 years school it also accommodates a nursery, Flying Start unit and integrated children's centre offering after-school and wraparound provision.